This dreamy, creamy lasagna for two has a smooth pumpkin bechamel sauce and a creamy spinach filling. You might find yourself longing for leftovers!

 - 2 cups nondairy milk like almond or soy

-- ½ cup cashew nuts, blended with ½ cup of water until very smooth and creamy
+- ½ cup raw cashews (blended with ½ cup of water until very smooth and creamy

 - Salt and pepper to taste.